 Tau Beta Pi Engineering Tutoring: Peer tutors offer all engineering students assistance with homework in engineering and major-related courses.
 Come learn how to work your way through those tough classes efficiently and effectively!

 Spacious areas and private rooms feature comfortable furniture suitable for tutoring, group work and individual study.
 Partitions divide larger study spaces into quiet and group study zones.
-Proximity to classrooms, as well as the Elbert C. Ray eStudio, makes these study areas the ideal location for groups to convene.
+Proximity to classrooms, as well as Engineering Tutoring, makes these study areas the ideal location for groups to convene.

 All first-year students, regardless of major, are advised by the Freshman Advising Team.
 Incoming students meet their advisors during orientation and remain with them until the first two semesters are completed.
-Priority Registration, which takes place in October and March, require appointments, but students may walk in to see their advisor at any time.
-Visit the Advising page here.
+Priority Registration, which takes place in October and March, requires an appointment, but students may walk in to see their advisor at any time.